 Advances in technology and medicine over the last several decades have resulted in the average American living considerably longer and with a better quality of life than they did a few generations prior.
 Not so long ago, some injuries or illnesses meant certain death or permanent decreased quality of life; with modern medicine, most can now be treated and even cured in some cases.
 These same advances in technology also led to an increase in more sophisticated consumer products.
 Many of these advances have the potential to improve and save lives, but some defective medical devices do the opposite, and can actually harm patients – leading to serious injury or death.

 Defective Devices Examples

 There are many defective medical devices the FDA has issued warnings about or recalled, as well as a variety of consumer products deemed dangerous to the public.
 These include devices such as transvaginal mesh implants, faulty birth control devices, inferior vena cava (IVC) filters, Fisher-Price Rock ‘n Play, and many others.
-Two of the defective devices our firm specializes in are:
+Four of the defective devices our firm specializes in are:

 - Hernia Mesh – For patients who have experienced a hernia, the pain can be excruciating and debilitating.
 Many hernia sufferers were told that a quick surgery with a hernia mesh implant would correct their hernias so they could return to normal life.
 Unfortunately, hernia mesh has proven to not only be ineffective, but incredibly dangerous because it causes serious and sometimes permanent complications and injuries.